ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 <!---MOSIP SOAPUI tests are developed as an open source framework project.
 The tests developed using soapui with the following best practices.--->

 ## 1.2 Scope
-1. Test Coverage
+### 1.2.1 Test Coverage
 * Each of the modules has the following building blocks which are the testable entities, at the module level
+* System Integration Testing - This involves testing functional workflows across the modules, starting from Pre-Reg and ending in IDA
+* Test Automation - tools, approach, test code configuration management process, regular usage

  Module | Testable Entities | Levels of Testing | Comments |
  -------|-------------------|-----------------|-----------